Hexalith/Hexalith.KeyValueStorages/src/Hexalith.KeyValueStorages.Files/README.md

 ## Advanced Usage

-### Custom ETag Generation
+### Custom Etag Generation

-The `JsonFileKeyValueStorage<TKey, TValue>` class uses string ETags by default, generated using `UniqueIdHelper.GenerateUniqueStringId()`.
-You can create a custom implementation with different ETag types:
+The `JsonFileKeyValueStorage<TKey, TValue>` class uses string Etags by default, generated using `UniqueIdHelper.GenerateUniqueStringId()`.
+You can create a custom implementation with different Etag types:

 ```csharp
 public class CustomEtagStorage<TKey, TValue> :